 - 1. "But, my dearie, I thought it would make you happy.
 You never go out, and this is an occasion, and a fine one!
 Everybody wishes one, and it is very select; not many are given to employees.
+You will see the whole official world there."

+- (a) Which of the following aspect of the ball would likely have tempted Mms Loisel to attend it?

+- (i) The glamour

+- (ii) The attendees

+- (iii) The colleagues

+- (iv) The rarity

+Ans. (i) The glamour

+(b) Fill in the blank with the correct word from the brackets:

+The word 'fine' used in the sentence, 'This is an occasion, and a fine one!' shows that Mr Loisel considered the evening to be (memorable/ special).

+Ans. special

-You will see the whole official world there." - (a) Which of the options given below, is not the answer to the question How did Mme Loisel react to the invitation? - (i) She looked at her husband in an irritated manner. - (ii) She stamped it under her feet scornfully. - (iii) She told him to give it away to someone else. - (iv) She started weeping in frustration and impatience. - Ans. (ii) She stamped it under her feet scornfully. - (b) Suggest a phrase which could correctly be substituted for 'a fine one' as used in 'This is an occasion, and a fine one!' - Ans. an excellent one / a special one - (c) State what one can deduce about Mr Loisel from the given context: 'You never go out, and this is an occasion...' - Ans.
-Mr Loisel was sensitive to his wife's unhappiness. - (d) What were Mr Loisel's reactions when he got the invitation?
-Write your answer in about 40 words, with reference to the extract.
+- (c) State what one can deduce about Mr Loisel from the given context: 'You never go out, and this is an occasion...' - Ans.
+One can deduce that Mr. Loisel was a caring husband who was attentive to his wife's interest in social occasions. - (d) What do you think Mr Loisel's reactions were when he got the invitation?
 2 - Ans.
-Mr Loisel was honoured, elated and proud when he was one of the few chosen employees who had received an invitation.
-But his happiness was more for his wife as he thought she would be excited, and he wanted to make her happy.

-- 2. The day of the ball arrived.
+Mr Loisel must have been honoured, elated and proud to be one of the few chosen

+- employees who had received an invitation.
+But his happiness must have been more for his wife as he thought she would be excited, and he wanted to make her happy. - 2.
+The day of the ball arrived.
 Mme Loisel was a great success.
 She was the prettiest of all elegant, gracious, smiling and full of joy.
-All the men noticed her, asked her name, and wanted to be presented. - She danced with enthusiasm, intoxicated with pleasure, thinking of nothing but all this admiration, this victory so complete and sweet to her heart. - (a) 'All the men...wanted to be presented.'
-Which phrase could correctly substitute 'wanted to be presented,' in the given sentence?
+All the men noticed her, asked her name, and wanted to be presented. - She danced with enthusiasm, intoxicated with pleasure, thinking of nothing but all this admiration, this victory so complete and sweet to her heart. - (a) Fill in the blank with the correct word from the brackets.